 Performance Awards.
 Under our 2025 Plan, a participant may also be awarded a "performance award," which means that the participant may receive cash, stock or other awards contingent upon achieving performance goals established by the Committee.
 The Committee may also make "deferred share" awards, which entitle the participant to receive our stock in the future for services performed between the date of the award and the date the participant may receive the stock.
 The vesting of deferred share awards may be based on performance criteria and/or continued service with our Company.
-A participant who is granted a "stock appreciation right" under the Plan has the right to receive all or a percentage of the fair market value of a share of stock on the date of grant).
-Finally, the Committee dut in no event less than the fair market value of the stock on the date of grant).
-Finally, the Committee to the restricted stock.
+A participant who is granted a "stock appreciation right" under the Plan has the right to receive all or a percentage of the fair market value of a share of stock on the date of exercise of the stock appreciation right minus the grant price of the stock appreciation right determined by the Committee (but in no event less than the fair market value of the stock on the date of grant).
+Finally, the Committee may make "restricted stock" awards under our 2025 Plan, which are subject to such terms and conditions as the Committee determines and as are set forth in the award agreement related to the restricted stock.
 Unless the Committee otherwise provides, upon termination of a participant's employment during the period when the restrictions apply, the participant's restricted stock is forfeited to us.